PereHDZ/licence-plate-processor/README.md

 -	The number of duplicate train images in the dataset is: 69.
 -	The number of duplicate train labels in the dataset is: 7202.
 -	The duplicate train images were eliminated.
--	Only the not duplicated train images and his correspondent train label were kept in the train folders.
+-	Only the non-duplicate train images and his correspondent train label were kept in the train folders.

 Validation images and validation labels
 -	There are no duplicate valid images in the dataset.